chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

       set initial refinement = 3
     end

 Mesh adaptation ``type`` is set to ``kelly``, to allow adaptive refinement at the solid surface.
 This is necessary for simulations of this type because of the prohibitive mesh size required when only uniform refinement is used.
 Setting ``max refinement level = 5`` allows for two levels of adaptive refinement from the uniform ``initial refinement = 3`` defined in the ``mesh`` section.
 The ``frequency = 0`` ensures that no refinement occurs between time steps, as it is not necessary here.
+The ``initial refinement steps = 0`` to highlight that no initial refinement is requested here; the initial refinements are requested from ``subsection particles`` because they are base on the solid geometry.

 .. code-block:: text

     subsection mesh adaptation
       set type                     = kelly
       set fraction type            = number
       set max number elements      = 2000000
       set max refinement level     = 5
       set min refinement level     = 0
       set frequency                = 0
+      set initial refinement steps = 0
     end